Morgantown, West Virginia: Public transit

+Air

 Morgantown Municipal Airport is one of West Virginia's few commercial airports.
 It is approximately 3 mi northeast of the downtown along U.S. Route 119.
 North Central West Virginia Airport is about 35 miles away by road, and Pittsburgh International Airport is about 80 miles away.

 Rail

 The only active rail line near Morgantown is owned by Norfolk Southern with CSX trackage rights and serves a mine northwest of Rivesville, West Virginia.
 Coal is the major commodity, with a train serving local chemical industries such as Tanner and Addivant (formerly Chemtura) that require tank cars.
 These are trucked in and then loaded onto high side gondolas or bulkhead flat cars.
 Conrail was split by Norfolk Southern and CSX in 1999.
 CSX pays for half of the cost of maintenance for the line.
 CSX uses it mostly to bring trains from Grafton to load at Consol's Bailey Mine and for direct access to Pittsburgh, Pennsylvania.